Addressing ice storm damage to trees

 Use a professional tree service if you are uncertain about doing the job yourself.

 Winter is always a challenging time for landscape trees in Michigan.
 One of the most significant and lasting impacts of winter on trees is ice and snow damage.
-Events such as this week’s ice storm in northern lower Michigan coated trees with up to half an inch of ice.
+Last week’s ice storm in southern lower Michigan coated trees with up to half an inch of ice.
 This amount of ice can weigh down tree branches and cause significant breakage.
 Often the weight of ice results in high crown breakage, though trees can also split or lose major limbs.

 Once the weather warms up, homeowners can begin to venture outside and assess the damage from the storm.
 Michigan State University Extension notes that proper pruning and care of damaged trees is important for safety and for long-term health of the trees.
 If damaged trees are not properly pruned, several problems may ensue.
 Trees may experience severe dieback, resulting in dead limbs that could fall later.